Kentucky Plant Atlas

 ALI: no HAB: 4,6,7, n/a, D, 3 ABU: g10, s10, -3

-This is widespread in riparian woods of east-central states.
+This is widespread in riparian woods of east-central states, especially where browsing by deer or cattle is absent (Hawke 2011).
 It also prospers in cultivation on uplands, and native status remains uncertain in a few of the records mapped here.
 Wild plants appear to be generally diploid, but a few cultivars are triploid (Zale & Jourdan 2015).
-The white-flowered form is infrequent in the wild, but relatively common in cultivation.
+Diverse color forms are known among cultivars, and these usually have relatively compact inflorescences with larger flowers on average than typical in the wild (e.g. see rhs.org and Hawke, 2011).
+White-flowered plants are infrequent in the wilds of Ky., but relatively common in cultivation.
 See also notes under amplifolia.
 P. paniculata and amplifolia can be distinguished from the triflora-glaberrima-maculata group (Ovatae) as follows (W): leaf margin ciliate-serrulate (versus smooth or scabrid); lateral veins of the leaves readily apparent, these joining to form a connecting vein parallel to the leaf margin (versus less prominant without a distinct continuous connecting submarginal vein).